What PHP 8.0 Actually Changed for Developers

 Breaking Changes in PHP 8.0

 PHP 8.0 removed many features that were deprecated during the PHP 7.x cycle.
 If your application runs on PHP 7.4 without deprecation warnings, it is a good candidate for upgrading.
-Deprecation warnings indicate code that will break in PHP 8.0, so address those first.
+Deprecation warnings indicate code that will break in PHP 8.0, so address those first before attempting the upgrade.

 Key removals affecting existing codebases include:

 Most of these removals affect legacy code written before PHP 7.0.
-Applications that follow modern PHP practices are unlikely to use any of these removed features.
+Applications that follow modern PHP practices are unlikely to use any of these removed features, which is why keeping up to date with deprecation warnings during minor upgrades pays off.

 How to Upgrade Your Application Safely

 Upgrading PHP versions requires careful testing.
 Start by setting up a development environment running PHP 8.0 and running your full test suite against it.
-Unexpected errors at this stage reveal compatibility issues before they reach production.
+Unexpected errors at this stage reveal compatibility issues before they reach production, where fixing them costs more time and effort.

 Static analysis tools catch many issues automatically.
 Installing phpstan or phan with strict rules enabled identifies type mismatches, deprecated API usage, and potential runtime errors that tests might miss.